Curious4Tech/Aws2Azure-Migration-guide-discovery-Assessment/Discovery&Assessment/README.md

 ![image](https://github.com/user-attachments/assets/c7580d06-efe2-4c36-b31b-150a040bed07)

-- Go back to the configuration and then click on **`Revalidate`**, now you can see that validation is succcessfully.
+- Go back to the configuration page and then click on **`Revalidate`**, now you can see that the validation is succcessfully.

 ![image](https://github.com/user-attachments/assets/39e47159-e138-43d9-a360-c8c07d9b17e1)

-- You can also do the same for the sql server but it is optional for this demo.
-So I disabled this option for the sake of this demo.
+- Disabled this option for the sake of this demo.